Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-- Now, if we wanna have a pattern search wherein we have to search for set of character occuring once and then some characters repeating any number of times, then we use following method:
+- Now, if we wanna have a pattern search wherein we have to search for set of character occuring once and then some characters repeating any number of times (0 or more), then we use following method:

 <hr>